Philip Hannan: World War II

 After the entry of the United States into World War II, Hannan joined the United States Army and was commissioned as an officer and chaplain to the 82nd Airborne Division.
 He ministered to the paratroopers during the fighting in the Ardennes Offensive in Belgium.
 Hannan witnessed the liberation of starved prisoners at the Wöbbelin concentration camp in Ludwigslust, Germany.

 After his discharge from the army, Hannan served briefly as pastor of Cologne Cathedral Parish in Cologne, Germany, during the American occupation.

 After returning to Washington, Hannan was assigned as an assistant priest at Saint Mary Mother of God Parish.
 When the Archdiocese of Washington was split from the Archdiocese of Baltimore on November 15, 1947, Hannan was incardinated, or transferred to the Archdiocese of Washington.
 In 1948, he was appointed vice chancellor of that archdiocese.
 While he was vice chancellor, Hannan met then Congressman John F. Kennedy.
-For the next 14 years, Hannan would serve as a unofficial advisor to Kennedy on matters of religion and social justices.
+For the next 14 years, Hannan would serve as an unofficial advisor to Kennedy on matters of religion and social justices.

 In 1951, Hannan established the Catholic Standard in Washington and served as its editor-in-chief.
 Later that year he was named chancellor of the archdiocese, and Pope Pius XII honored Hannan in 1952 by naming him a monsignor.